samcottle/notes/commandline.md

 ### Weechat

-After opening `weechat`, you can use the following commands in the buffer:
+After opening `weechat`, you can use the following commands in the buffer.

+Getting set up:

 - `/server add liberachat irc.libera.chat/6697 -ssl`: Adds a server to the list, gives it an alias (in this case `liberachat`), and connects to it over SSL.
 - `/fset liberachat`: Sets `liberachat` as the default IRC server.

+Connecting:

+- `/connect liberachat`: Connects to the server `liberachat`.
+- `/msg NickServ IDENTIFY NicknameHere PasswordHere`: Logs in with an existing account.

+Using Weechat:

 - `/join #channelname`: Joins the channel `#channelname`.
 - `/part #channelname`: Leave the channel `#channelname`.
 - **Alt** + number: Switches the active channel (a list of available channels is shown on the left side of the screen).